hcorona-zz/diversity-inclusion/accesible-presentations.md

 - Avoid white writing on a dark background.
 - Dark text on a pastel background works best; dark blue text on cream suits.

-# In-depth Advise : Preparing your slides
+# In-depth Advice: Preparing your slides

-- **Don’t only rely only on color to convey a message**: You shouldn’t rely on color alone to convey a message; for example, certain types of color blindness might make it difficult or even impossible to see a common red error messages.
-One approach is to use both colors and symbols where people’ attention is required.
+- **Don’t only rely only on color to convey a message**: You shouldn’t rely on color alone to convey a message; for example, certain types of color blindness might make it difficult or even impossible to see a common red error message.
+One approach is to use both colors and symbols where people’s attention is required.

 - **Keep it minimal**: You should limit the color palette you use for your presentation; the fewer colors you use in your design, the fewer instances there will be for confusion.